georgeartz/CircularBuffer/README.md

 # CircularBuffer
 CircularBuffer

-CircularBuffer is a command line utility which implements a circular buffer with support for add and delete of variable sized blocks.
+This project is a command line utility which implements a circular buffer with support for add and delete of variable sized blocks.
 Buffer statistics are returned on add and delete requests.
 Originaly intended to write in C but switched to C++ to use std::map instead of C red-black tree.

 Interfaces:
 1. class CircularBuffer(bufSize)